hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

 When the default cluster (doduo) migrates to RHEL 9 the corresponding login nodes will also become default (when you do `ssh vsc4xxxx@login.hpc.ugent.be`).
-When they are nog longer needed the old RHEL 8 login nodes will be shut down.
+When they are no longer needed the old RHEL 8 login nodes will be shut down.

 ### Limits